walmartlabs/thorax/README.md

     {{template "path/to/template" key="value"}}

+If a block is used, the template will have a variable named `yield` available that will contain the contents of the block.

+    {{#template "child"}}
+      content in the block will be available in a variable named "yield" inside the template "child"
+    {{/template}}

+This is useful when a child template will be called from multiple different parents.

 ### view *{{view name [options]}}*

 Embed one view in another.
 The first argument may be the name of a new view to initialize or a reference to a view that has already been initialized.